 The conflict between Israelis and Palestinians is one of the most enduring in history - it has been going on for almost 70 years, since the foundation of the State of Israel in 1948.

-in historic claims to the land.
-The latest attempt at peace started in 2013 and ended2014 with the Israel-Gaza conflict
+The dispute is rooted in historic claims to the land.
+The latest attempt at peace started in 2013 and ended 2014 with the Israel-Gaza conflict.
+As a consequence, the United Nations declared a humanitarian emergency in the Gaza strip.

 I was 23 years old and about to finish my army service after serving three years as a tank commander when the war started.
 I was on my break release when I got a call from my commander who told me to return to the army.